 In this verse, we see an example of how to tap into the power of God.
 We see that, before Peter told Tabitha to get up, he knelt in prayer.
 Peter knew that without God he could do nothing but through prayer he could even call a woman back from the dead.
 We, as Christians, can also wield the power of God but, like Peter, it starts with humbly bowing in prayer.

-He took her by the hand and helped her to her feet.
-Then he called the believers and the widows and presented her to them alive.
-This became known all over Joppa, and many people believed in the Lord.
+He offered her his hand and helped her to her feet; then, calling the believers and the widows, he presented her to them alive.
+This became known all over Yafo, and many people put their trust in the Lord.

 We notice in this passage the reason for this healing.
 Because of this miracle, many people came to the Lord.
 When we come to Christ, our every action should be focused on this same purpose.
 We, like Peter, are called to be the salt and light of this world.

-Peter stayed in Joppa for some time with a tanner named Simon.
+Kefa stayed on in Yafo for some time with a man named Shim'on, a leather-tanner.

 At first glance, we may not see much to this verse but God was really working on Peter.
 God had Peter stay with a tanner which was a person that worked with the skins of dead animals.
 You see, Peter was Jewish therefore staying with a tanner would really not be something he wanted to do because Jewish law said that touching dead animals or people made you unclean.
 Have you been in situations where you were very uncomfortable?
 Did you think that maybe God had you there for a specific purpose?